ichtrojan/rabbit/README.md

 ## Introduction

-If you ever wanted a way to trigger your Laravel jobs from Golang to leverage the features that [Laravel Horizon](https://laravel.com/docs/10.x/horizon) provides.
+If you ever want a way to trigger your Laravel jobs from Golang to leverage the features that [Laravel Horizon](https://laravel.com/docs/10.x/horizon) provides.
 Rabbit is the package for you.

 ## Installation